adamkoehn/affirmation/README.md

 # Affirmation

-Affirmation is a completely uneccissary program written as part of the Uneccissary Program project.
+Affirmation is a completely unnecessary program written as part of the Unnecessary Program project.
 It will attempt to run as a daemon by default, and provide a libnotify notification telling you that you are doing a great job at a regular interval.
 However, if you have any ideas for features or any bug reports, feel free to contribute.